Keeping Children Safe

 - The Prevent Duty 2015 + Prevent Guidance 2016

 The school has a suite of Safeguarding documents which are reviewed regularly.
+All policies have been updated for September 2023 in line with government guidance on the coronavirus pandemic.
 These are:

 - Safeguarding and Child Protection Policy